 The following medications are possible:

-- nicotine substitutes (NVM), which are available in the form of mouth spray, patches, medicines for under the tongue, sugar-free chewing gum and lozenges.
+- Nicotine substitutes (NVM), which are available in the form of mouth spray, patches, medicines for under the tongue, sugar-free chewing gum and lozenges.
 A combination of administration forms is possible.
 If you use nicotine substitutes, you must stop smoking otherwise you may consume too much nicotine.

 The following medications may help to reduce the withdrawal symptoms and reduce your need to smoke, they can be prescribed in combination with nicotine.

-- bupropion, this medicine only works after a week, so it is best to start this medicine one week before you stop smoking.
+- Bupropion, this medicine only works after a week, so it is best to start this medicine one week before you stop smoking.

-- nortriptyline, only works after a week, so it is best to start this medicine a week before you stop smoking.
+- Nortriptyline, only works after a week, so it is best to start this medicine a week before you stop smoking.

-- cytisin, this medicine is started at least 5 days before the date of smoking cessation.
+- Cytisin, this medicine is started at least 5 days before the date of smoking cessation.

 Another process has the following effect:

-- varenicline, it blocks the action of nicotine in the brain, it can therefore not be used with nicotine substitutes.
+- Varenicline, it blocks the action of nicotine in the brain, it can therefore not be used with nicotine substitutes.
 The medication is started 1 to 2 weeks before you stop smoking.
 And lasts 12 weeks.

-There are several apps on the market that can help you quit smoking.
+- Apps: there are several apps on the market that can help you quit smoking.
 They will give you tips on how stop smoking again and how to keep it up.
 Some allow you to set up guides.
 They indicate how long you have not smoked for and the benefits of not smoking.

-There are also games and courses online that provide support.
+- Other online: there are also games and courses online that provide support.
 There are also programs to stop independently.

-There is no scientific evidence yet as to whether the e-cigarette is good or bad for your health.
+- E-cigarette: there is no scientific evidence yet as to whether the e-cigarette is good or bad for your health.
 The e-cigarette is electronic and mimics a real cigarette, it also contains nicotine.
 The advantage is that you can slowly reduce the nicotine, the disadvantage may be that with the e-cigarette you maintain the mechanisms associated with smoking.